CBZ-D-velop/Ansible-Role-Labocbz-Add-Docker-Swarm/README.md

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez

+### 2023-12-24-b: Docker Swarm pre install

+* Role deploy a Docker Swarm, but not tested in local (Docker in Docker in Docker ...)
+* Need test in Labo-CBZ
+* Role handle SSL / mTLS
+* Role handle custom name

 ## Authors

 * Lord Robin Crombez